 This case for support is focused on a single campaign: building a new facility for the museum.
 Note how they highlight the need for a new museum and then tie it back to their larger mission and vision.

 They’ve also included plans and drawings of the potential museum to enable donors to see the outcome of their contribution.

 5. Example of a case for support that needs improvement

-Download this sample case for support template to get started now.
+Download this case for support template below to get started now.
 We’ve included some helpful prompts and questions to answer while filling out each section.

 Preparing to write your nonprofit case for support

 Writing your nonprofit case for support can feel like a daunting task, so breaking it up into sections can make it more manageable and help you stay on track.
 There are many things to consider before you begin, here are a few:

 1. Consider a feasibility or planning study